techiediaries/techiediaries/_posts/2020/angular/2020-01-09-angular-9-tutorial-and-example.md

 Now let's apply this knowledge to make a functional Angular app.

-## Angular 9 Tutorial, Step 6 - Listenning for Click Events on the Buttons and Get their Associated Values
+##    Step 6 - Listenning for Click Events on the Buttons and Get their Associated Values

 Basically, we want to get the values associated with the clicked buttons which can be either a number or a type of an operation.
 After calculating the result, we want to display it in the result element.